 Although the above is indicative of a material uncertainty, the Company maintains the ongoing support of its major shareholders and capital markets advisers in ensuring continuing access to equity funds.
 The Company completed a capital raise in December 2019 and May 2020.
 The Company is confident that it will be able to access additional funds through the equity markets during the year to allow for operating activities to continue, if required.
-With respect to the Convertible Notes which mature within the year, the Company is confident that the majority of convertible notes will be either converted or have their maturity dates.
+With respect to the Convertible Notes which mature within the year, the Company is in detailed discussions with noteholders to either convert or extend their maturity dates.
 The Company is confident that the majority of convertible notes will be either converted or have their maturity dates extended.
 Based on this information, the Directors consider it appropriate that the financial statements be prepared on a going concern basis.